David Souter

-Souter grew up in Massachusetts and New Hampshire and attended Harvard College, Magdalen College, Oxford, and Harvard Law School.
+Raised in New England, Souter attended Harvard College; Magdalen College, Oxford; and Harvard Law School.
 After briefly working in private practice, he moved to public service.
-He served as a prosecutor (1966–1968) in the New Hampshire Attorney General's office (1968–1976), as the attorney general of New Hampshire (1976–1978), as an associate justice of the Superior Court of New Hampshire (1978–1983), as an associate justice of the New Hampshire Supreme Court (1983–1990), and briefly as a judge of the United States Court of Appeals for the First Circuit (1990).
+He served as a prosecutor in the office of the Attorney General of New Hampshire (1968–1976); as attorney general of New Hampshire (1976–1978); as an associate justice of the New Hampshire Superior Court (1978–1983); as an associate justice of the New Hampshire Supreme Court (1983–1990); and as a judge of the United States Court of Appeals for the First Circuit (1990).

-Souter was nominated to the Supreme Court without a significant "paper trail" but was expected to be a conservative justice.
-Within a few years of his appointment, Souter moved towards the ideological center.
-He eventually came to vote reliably with the Court's liberal wing.
-In mid-2009, after Democrat Barack Obama took office as U.S. president, Souter announced his retirement from the Court.
-He was succeeded by Sonia Sotomayor.
-Souter has continued to hear cases by designation at the circuit court level.
+In mid-2009, after Barack Obama took office as U.S. president, Souter announced his retirement from the Court; he was succeeded by Sonia Sotomayor.
+Souter continued to hear cases by designation at the circuit court level.

 Early life and education

 Souter was born in Melrose, Massachusetts, on September 17, 1939, the only child of Joseph Alexander Souter (1904–1976) and Helen Adams (Hackett) Souter (1907–1995).
+His father was of Scottish ancestry and his mother of English ancestry.
 At age 11, he moved with his family to their farm in Weare, New Hampshire.

 Souter graduated second in his class from Concord High School in 1957.
-He then attended Harvard University, graduating in 1961 with an A.B., magna cum laude, in philosophy and writing a senior thesis on the legal positivism of Supreme Court Justice Oliver Wendell Holmes Jr. While at Harvard, Souter was inducted into Phi Beta Kappa.
-He was selected as a Rhodes Scholar and earned a Bachelor of Arts degree (later promoted to a Master of Arts degree, as per tradition) from Magdalen College, Oxford, in 1963.
+He then attended Harvard University, graduating in 1961 with a Bachelor of Arts, magna cum laude, in philosophy and writing a senior thesis on the legal positivism of Supreme Court Justice Oliver Wendell Holmes Jr. While at Harvard, Souter was inducted into Phi Beta Kappa.
+He was selected as a Rhodes Scholar and earned a Bachelor of Arts degree (later promoted to a Master of Arts degree, as per tradition) in Jurisprudence from Magdalen College, Oxford, in 1963.
 He graduated in 1966 with a Bachelor of Laws degree from Harvard Law School.